When I told people I was going to Conejo Valley in California, all of them – including those in California – asked me where it was.

 Whenever I think of Brazilian Food, I typically associate it with Brazilian Churrascaria.
 Therefore, I was surprised to find this special Brazilian restaurant in Conejo Valley.

-Moqueca Brazilian Restaurant specializes in moqueca, a traditional cooking style from central coast of Brazil that that uses clay pots to cook seafood.
+Look up best restaurants in Thousand Oaks and you’ll find Moqueca Brazilian Restaurant, which specializes in moqueca, a traditional cooking style from the central coast of Brazil that that uses clay pots to cook seafood.

 This was my first time trying moqueca, and, suffice to say, I’m a fan of Moqueca Brazilian Restaurant!
 It’s definitely one of the best restaurants in Conejo Valley.